 Insuring Your Reno

 What about that home insurance?
 Let your home insurer know before you start a reno project.
 You can protect yourself from personal injury claims, fire, gas leaks or theft and ensure your policy is right for your home’s new replacement value by being proactive.
-Consider this:
+Find licensed insurance companies in Ontario.

-- Your policy only covers unexpected perils, not renovations.
+Your policy only covers unexpected perils, not renovations.
 Coverage for construction-related damages can be denied if you take on a reno without telling your insurer.
+Reasons claims get denied.

 Signing a Contract the Right Way